 From an accounting perspective, we work toward internal control through proper segregation of duties—the Treasurer is appointed by the Legislature, while the Department of Administrative and Financial Services is part of the Executive Branch of State government.
-Our ‘independence’ in collection and processing of state revenues, bank reconciliations, and cash management helps to maintain the checks and balances within any successful organization.
+Our ‘independence’ in collection and processing of state revenues, bank reconciliations, and cash management helps to maintain checks and balances.

-Title 5: Administrative Procedures and Services, Park 1: State Departments, Chapter 7: Treasurer of State, Section 131, states:
+Title 5: Administrative Procedures and Services, Part 1: State Departments, Chapter 7: Treasurer of State, Section 131, states:

-“Every department and agency of the State, whether located at the Capitol or not, collecting or receiving public money, or money from any source whatsoever, belonging to or for the use of the State, or for the use of any state department or agency, shall pay the same immediately into the State Treasury, without any deductions on account of salaries, fees, costs, charges, expenses, refunds, claims or demands of any description whatsoever.”
+1. Departmental collections; immediate payment to State Treasury.
+A department or agency of the State collecting or receiving public money, or money from any source whatsoever, belonging to or for the use of the State, or for the use of any state department or agency, shall pay the money immediately into the State Treasury, without any deductions on account of salaries, fees, costs, charges, expenses, refunds, claims or demands of any description whatsoever.

-As the clearinghouse for all of the State's cash inflows and outflows, totaling nearly $5.8 billion for the last fiscal year, the Office of the State Treasurer is responsible for managing the State's cash transactions and banking relationships.
+As the clearinghouse for all of the State's cash revenue, totaling nearly $10.6 billion for the last fiscal year, the Office of the State Treasurer is responsible for managing the State's cash transactions and banking relationships.

 We maintain two primary bank accounts, one for check disbursements and one to concentrate all cash inflows, to accommodate the banking service needs of State agencies.
-In addition, there are a number of specialized accounts that accommodate unique requirements or functions of individual agencies that cannot be met through the more general accounts.
+In addition, there are 27 specialized accounts that accommodate unique requirements or functions of individual agencies that cannot be met through the more general accounts.